biodiversity-exploratories-synthesis/.github/profile/README.md

 Don't hesitate to request a tutorial from us, or contact us directly with your R and statistics questions!

 ### Links
 - current [list of synthesis proposals](https://www.bexis.uni-jena.de/FMT/GeneralFiles/Show?viewTitle=General%20Documents&viewName=GeneralFiles&rootMenu=BeoInformation) (you need to be logged in to BExIS).
 Please remember, that a Proposal including **Data from 3 or more projects** is a synthesis project, and needs a respective proposal.
-Further information about synthesis proposal writing can be found in the current [Rules of Procedure](https://www.bexis.uni-jena.de/FMT/GeneralFiles/DownloadFile?path=FMT\\BeoInformation\\GeneralInformation\\BE-Geschäftsordnung (Rules of procedure)_2021-02-19.pdf&mimeType=.pdf) (requires you to be logged in to BExIS).
+Further information about synthesis proposal writing can be found in the current [Rules of Procedure](https://www.bexis.uni-jena.de/FMT/GeneralFiles/DownloadFile?path=FMT%5C%5CBeoInformation%5C%5CGeneralInformation%5C%5CBE-Gesch%C3%A4ftsordnung%20%28Rules%20of%20procedure%29_2021-02-19.pdf&mimeType=.pdf) (requires you to be logged in to BExIS).

 # How to contribute
 We welcome any contribution!
 If you want to contribute code (e.g. useful functions), want to report an error or make a suggestion, please do not hesitate to contact us by email, make a pull request via Github or open a Github issue in the repository of interest.